-A marketing message refers to the words you use to communicate with your audience to convince them to do business with you.
+A marketing message is the words you use to communicate with your audience to convince them to do business with you.
 Your message is extremely influential in helping you meet your business goals, as it can be the difference between a new acquisition or sending a customer on to your competitor.

 Because of this, you should craft your marketing message with care, specifically for the audiences you’re trying to reach.
 It should also address their pain points and present your business as a solution.

 When your message speaks to their needs, you’ll build trust with your audience and inspire customer retention.
+It’s worth investing time in crafting the perfect message, especially when 59% of shoppers prefer to buy from brands they trust.

 Every business engaging in marketing needs a marketing message, whether you sell B2C or B2B, software as a service (SaaS), or clothing.
+Let’s take a look at some brands that made clear and enticing messaging.

 Successful marketing messages attract leads and convert them to paying customers.
 Below we’ll go over some real-life examples of effective marketing messages.